eclipsesource/cdtcloud-deploymentserver/packages/deployment-server/README.md

 5. To then seed the DB run `yarn run prisma db seed`
 6. Finally start the server with `yarn run start`

+### Docker

+1. Run the `./cdtcloud` script from the root directory
+2. Select *docker* to run the docker tools
+3. Enter the command `start:deployment:d` to start the server
+4. You can use the *docker* section to attach and kill containers as well

 ### Configuration (Optional)

 - Edit the **env** variables to adjust *Host*, *Database* and *Environment*